Scott Caldwell: Professional

 On December 21, 2012, Caldwell signed with MLS club New England Revolution the second Homegrown Player in club history.
-He made his professional debut for the club on March 16, 2013, in a 1-0 defeat on the road against the Philadelphia Union.
+He made his professional debut for the club on March 16, 2013, in a 1–0 defeat on the road against the Philadelphia Union.
+He recorded his first career assist on June 29, 2013, setting up Chad Barrett's equalizing goal in a 1-1 draw with Chivas USA.

+Caldwell scored his first MLS career goal on April 25, 2015, the fourth in the Revolution's 4-0 win over Real Salt Lake.
+He led the Revolution in matches started and minutes played for the 2015 season, and was named Revolution Team MVP and Revolution Player's Player of the Year.

+Caldwell was named Revolution Humanitarian of the Year for the 2019 season.

 at the end of the 2021 MLS Season Caldwell's contract was not picked up after nine years at the Revolution.
-As of January 12, 2022, he is a free agent.
 His last appearance for the club was October 20 with an 89th-minute substitution in a 2–3 win on the road at DC United.
-His last start for the club was also a 2–3 win away to Chicago Fire on September 22.
+His last start for the club was also a 2–3 win away to Chicago Fire on September 22, a match in which he made his 175th MLS career start, and the Revolution set a club record for single-season wins with 18.

 On January 12, 2022, Caldwell signed as a free agent with Real Salt Lake on a two-year deal.
+He played in 26 matches for the club in the 2022 season, making 15 starts.
+He also appeared in the 2022 MLS Cup Playoffs First round, coming on as an 84th minute substitute for Pablo Ruiz, and committing a handball in the 90+2 minute, setting up Austin FC's equalizing goal.
+Caldwell started 3 matches in the 2023 season, announcing his retirement at the end of the season.